eznix86/docker-registry-api-simulator/README.md

 ## Configuration

-The simulator uses JSON files for data.
-Switch between configurations using the `DB_FILE` environment variable.
+The simulator uses JSON files for data stored in the `data/` directory.
+Use the `-f` flag to specify which database to use.

 Available datasets:
-- `db.json` - 4 repositories (alpine, nginx, redis, postgres) with auth enabled
+- `data/db.json` - 4 repositories (alpine, nginx, redis, postgres) with auth enabled (default)
-- `db-minimal.json` - 1 repository (alpine) with auth disabled
+- `data/db-minimal.json` - 1 repository (alpine) with auth disabled
+- `data/db-full.json` - Full example with multiple repositories
-- `db-custom.json` - Examples of:
+- `data/db-custom.json` - Examples of:
   - Untagged repository (`untagged-repo`)
   - Single-arch manifest (`single-arch`)
   - Multi-arch manifest (`multi-arch` with amd64 and arm64)
   - Auth disabled

-Create custom datasets by copying and modifying these files.
+Create custom datasets by:
+1. Using the `generate` command with a YAML/JSONC template
+2. Copying and modifying existing database files

 ### Authentication